Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 - In Dallas' 11 games this season, it has eight wins against the spread.

-- This season, the Cowboys have just two ATS wins in five games as a favorite of 4.5 points or more.
+- The Cowboys have covered the spread twice this season when favored by 4.5 points or more (in five chances).

-- Dallas' games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Dallas' games this year have gone over the total in six out of 12 opportunities (50%).

-- Dallas is 6-2 against the spread and 5-2 overall this season when the team scores more than 22.6 points.
+- Dallas is 6-2 against the spread and 5-2 overall this season when the team notches more than 22.6 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Saints.